 Having a headache is common, and probably 80 percent of people experience one in their life.
 There are all sorts of headache disorders such as migraines, tension, hormonal and cluster headaches.
 Popular medications can cause a bad headache including the category of ACE inhibitors (and ARBs) which effectively solve high blood pressure.
-See this ARTICLE for natural remedies for high blood pressure.
-These ACE inhibitors and ARBs are anti-hypertensive pills that were made famous with the pandemic because they block the ACE receptor.
+Scroll below for some medications and treatments that can help with intracranial pressure.

 But what about intracranial headaches due to high pressure on the brain, have you heard of that?
 It’s a serious problem and I think it is important for you to understand what that type of headache feels like.
 It’s also critical to distinguish this form a migraine or other types of headaches like the ones that can come from cheese.
 You can read more about that HERE.

 This type of a headache is a serious problem and you should not “wait and see” what happens.
 I think it’s important for you to understand that it is different from a migraine or cluster.

 Probably the most common symptom of intracranial hypertension (aside from the headache itself) is eye complications!
 You may have blind spots, poor peripheral (side) vision, blurry vision, double vision, and temporary bouts of vision loss.
 Left untreated, many people experience permanent vision loss.

 An intracranial headache happens when there is increased intracranial pressure (ICP) in the brain.
 Usually, in the past, you saw this occur after a traumatic brian injury (TBI), car accident, sports injury or any disease involving the spinal cord.

 It wasn’t that common except in the elderly population with high risk of a stroke, hydrocephalus or aneurysm.
 Nowadays, I get questions about severe, moving headaches frequently, so I’ve been researching the cause of these.